Small and Personalized Learning Environment

 Exhibitions are an important component of project-based learning and assessment, and provide a comprehensive view of each student's knowledge and mastery of the curriculum.
 Using oral presentations and digital media, students demonstrate how they are able to tackle real-world complex problems requiring critical thinking, problem solving, teamwork and effective communication -- all skills that are vital to academic and lifelong success.

 Students and teachers have daily access to technology, to use it effectively as a tool for learning and as a subject of learning.
 Technology is integrated throughout the day in student performance, classroom instruction, data management, and communication.
 Students develop proficiency in word processing, PowerPoint, video presentation, spreadsheets, Internet research and web design.
 A web-based student information system enables parents to check their child’s progress 24/7.
 All student work is maintained in a digital portfolio.
-The ratio of students to computers in each high school is 3:1.
+The ratio of students to computers in each high school is almost 1:1.

 Mentoring, Coaching & Other Interventions